severnway/structure/README.md

 ## Waiver

-Anybody caught using this project without our permission, will be mighty good friends of ourn, cause we don't give a dern.
-Read it.
+Anybody caught using this work without our permission, will be mighty good friends of ourn, cause we don't give a dern.
+Study it.
 Hack it.
 Publish it, even without naming the source.
 We made it, that's all we wanted to do.

 NO rights reserved.
 A [free work](https://freedomdefined.org/Definition).
 [Copyfree](http://copyfree.org/).
 Doubly dedicated to the public domain with the [Unlicense](http://unlicense.org/) and [CC0](https://creativecommons.org/publicdomain/zero/1.0/).